Documentation

 company

-object - Most IP addresses belong to an organization / company.
+object - Most IP addresses are associated with an organization or company.
 The

 company

-object contains meta information about the organization that owns (or has administrative
+object contains meta information about the organization that owns or has

 - The